 Serve the documents

-- One set of your documents
+- Your two copies of your documents

 - Enough time before your hearing to serve the documents